 Many local businesses have installed doorway ramps or threshold ramps, like the one pictured.
 Ramps can make it easier for wheelchairs, mobility scooters, walkers and prams to navigate doorway lips and steps.
-This is a reasonably low cost modification that can make a huge difference for customers to be able to enter your business.
+This is a reasonably low cost modification that can make a huge difference for customers.
+Contact TRC to see what approvals are needed to install a ramp or lip cover for access in to your business.